spa-raj/cartIQ-backend/docs/CHALLENGES.md

 4. **Hierarchical data needs special handling** - Parent-child relationships require recursive or path-based queries

 5. **Vector search needs guardrails** - Semantic similarity should be constrained by categorical relevance for "similar products" features

+6. **FTS indexes must include all searchable fields** - If users search by category, category name must be in the search vector

+7. **Synonyms improve semantic search** - Adding "mobile phones" to "Smartphones" embeddings helps match varied user queries

+8. **Boost, don't filter** - When search relevance is uncertain, boost preferred results to the top rather than filtering out potentially relevant items

+9. **Give AI the vocabulary** - Provide LLMs with exact category names to prevent mismatches between user language and database values